 Lots of things to do.
 If into kayaking, maybe can join you out on Lady Bird Lake downtown when you get here. over 9 years ago

 Hi!
-You will find a list of some of the good restaurants in Texas here athttp://en.wikipedia.org/wiki/List_of_casual_dining_restaurant_chains about 8 years ago
+You will find a list of some of the good restaurants in Texas here athttp://en.wikipedia.org/wiki/List_of_casual_dining_restaurant_chains over 8 years ago

 Definitely second the Chuy's!
 I work there and eat most of my meals there.
 Make sure to ask for creamy jalapeno when they bring your complimentary chips and salsa!
 Boom boom is a great sauce too for your burrito or enchilada.